top of page

 From a spacing to a bright dot, or vice versa, is 2.5 meters.

-A walk curl-over is equivalent to a character spacing; meaning, if a rider is on a sand line and does a walk curl-over, they will end up a character distance away from their original sand line.
+A walk curl-over is equivalent to a character spacing.
+If a rider is on a sand line and does a walk curl-over, they will end up a character distance away from their original sand line.
 A character spacing is equivalent to the distance from one pebble line to the next.

-A trot curl-over is equivalent to 2.5 meters; meaning, if a rider is on a bright dotted sand line and does a trot curl-over they will end up directly between 2 dotted lines on a spacing line (or vice versa).
+A trot curl-over is equivalent to 2.5 meters.
+If a rider is on a bright dotted sand line and does a trot curl-over they will end up directly between 2 dotted lines on a spacing line (or vice versa).

-A canter curl-over is equivalent to 5 meters; meaning, if a rider is on a bright dotted sand line and does a canter curl-over they will end up on the next dotted line over.
+A canter curl-over is equivalent to 5 meters.
+If a rider is on a bright dotted sand line and does a canter curl-over they will end up on the next dotted line over.
 Or, if a rider is on a spacing line and does a canter curl-over they will end up on the next spacing line over.

 TRACK PATTERN